Icinga/icinga2/doc/6-advanced-topics.md

 ## Volatile Services

 By default all services remain in a non-volatile state.
-Whe a problem occurs, the `SOFT` state applies and once `max_check_attempts` attribute is reached with the check counter, a `HARD` state transition happens.
+When a problem occurs, the `SOFT` state applies and once `max_check_attempts` attribute is reached with the check counter, a `HARD` state transition happens.
 Notifications are only triggered by `HARD` state changes and are then